man reading news stories

 Key Questions To Ask Before You Buy A Private Jet Card

-In our comparison of over 65 variables of private jet cards and prepaid programs, we cover a plethora of key differences.
-Some may be very important to you and others won’t matter.
+In our comparison of over 65 variables for private jet cards and prepaid programs, we cover a wide range of key differences.
+Some may be very important to you, and others won’t matter.
 Here are questions to ask yourself and the vendors before you sign on the dotted line:

 Where will I be traveling?